timebent/timebent.github.io/_posts/2023-03-23-rotations.markdown

 Notating the multiphonics was (as always) an enlightening experience, and I glad to have Pablo there to share his intimate knowledge of the clarinet with me.

+Rotations was performed at Channel Noise in the Spring of 2022 and also at Popayán, Colombia on September 1 of 2022.

 # Rotations
 *Pablo Tobar - clarinet* <br>